ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

 ### Test the connectivity between the frontend and the backend

-The backend server is running the same web server software than the frontend server.
+The backend server is running the same web server software as the frontend server.
 It could be considered as a microservice exposing an HTTP interface that the frontend would be calling.
 In this section, you will attempt to connect to the backend from the frontend server instance.

 1. In the [Virtual Server Instances list](https://{DomainName}/vpc/compute/vs), retrieve the floating IP address of the bastion server host (**vpc-secure-bastion**) and the private IP addresses of the frontend (**vpc-pubpriv-frontend-vsi**) and backend (**vpc-pubpriv-backend-vsi**) server instances.
 1. Use `ssh` to connect to the frontend virtual server: